ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

 Although this information comes from the MPI library, it is still useful for users of higher-level libraries such as HDF5 as they all call MPI-IO at the lowest level.

+## Tips and advice for I/O

+### Set an optimum blocksize when untar'ing data

+When you are expanding a large tar archive file to the Lustre file systems you should specify the `-b 2048` option to ensure that tar writes out data in blocks of 1 GiB.
+This will improve the performance of your tar command and reduce the impact of writing the data to Lustre on other users.